Large deviations for triangles in scale-free random graphs: Introduction and main results

 In this paper, we focus on the property of triangle counts.
 Triangle counts measure the tendency of two neighbors of a vertex to be connected as well, allowing to analyze the network's clustering properties.
 While many real-world networks were found to be highly clustered, many random graph models are locally tree-like, and therefore only contain few triangles in the large-network limit.
 In power-law random graphs however, the random graphs may still possess a polynomial number of triangles, and the average clustering coefficient vanishes extremely slowly in the network size~\cite{hofstad2017b}.
 Motivated by this slow decay of the average clustering coefficient, we focus on the question: How unlikely is it that a power-law random graph contains a large number of triangles?

 The tail probability for triangle counts in Erd\H os-R\'enyi random graphs has been studied extensively since~\cite{janson2004,janson2004a,kim2004}, and a matching upper and lower bound were finally provided in~\cite{chatterjee2012missing,demarco2011} when the random graphs are not too sparse, that is, when the average degree of each vertex tends to infinity in the network size; see also \cite{Augeri2020}.
-For sparser Erd\H os-R\'enyi graphs with finite average vertex degrees,~\cite{chakrabarty2021} showed that the probability of observing many triangles is extremely small, and that the unlikely event that a large number of triangles is present is driven by a localized almost clique structure.
+For sparser Erd\H os-R\'enyi graphs with finite average vertex degrees,~\cite{chakrabarty2021} showed that the probability of observing many triangles is extremely small, and that a localized almost clique structure drives the unlikely event that a large number of triangles is present.

 Significantly fewer results exist on large deviations for random graphs with heavy-tailed degrees.
 Most existing work assumes light-tailed degree distributions, or a finite second moment~\cite{andreis2021,chakrabarty2021,dommers2018}, as this allows to write the connection probability in a product form of the weights of the two involved nodes, while an infinite second moment makes this impossible.
 Under an infinite second moment, the connection probability depends on both vertex weights in a way that cannot be split into their individual contributions, creating so-called degree-degree correlations~\cite{stegehuis2017b,yao2017}.
 Other work focuses on a regime where the average degree grows~\cite{oliveira2019}, which is not applicable when the tail of the degree distribution behaves like a power law with index $-\alpha, \alpha \in (1,2)$.
 Results on large-deviations analysis for power-law random graphs are so far restricted to the Pagerank functional \cite{Litvak2017, Mariana2021}, and edge counts \cite{kerriou2022, stegehuis2022scale}.